Fire Extinguisher Inspection In Santa Rosa

 In addition to or as part of the internal maintenance examination, periodically the fire extinguisher cylinders must be hydrostatically tested to ensure their integrity and ability to safety contain the pressure used to expel the agent.

 Typically, pressurized water, carbon dioxide, and wet chemical extinguishers need to be hydro-statically tested every 5 years.
 Dry chemical extinguishers need to be tested every 12 years.
-A complete chart of test intervals for various types of equipment can be found here.

 Proper testing and maintenance of your workplace’s portable fire extinguishers does more than fulfill some OSHA and NFPA requirements—it ensures the safety of your employees and your business.
 Is your business fully protected from all potential fire hazards?
 Schedule a hazard assessment today and get started toward creating a safer workplace.